lucapantea/lucapantea.github.io/README.md

 # Luca's Website

-Welcome to the repository of my personal website, designed with the responsive and dark-mode-ready Gradfolio Jekyll theme.
+Welcome to the repository of my website, designed with the responsive and dark-mode-ready Gradfolio Jekyll theme.
 Visit my site to learn more about me and the work I do.

 ## Features